IEYT/Rarest-Minecraft-Ores-in-1.21/README.md

 {Alpha-0.0.2 test} Same as the last release, except for the change from the TK logo to a Minecraft logo but please check out the Beta-Code folder before installing.
 As always, please in your README, put in @IEYT.

-{0.0.2} Finally i've found a way to incorporate the into a EXE(Rare.exe).
-Once you install the EXE, it will extract into two files. the files are Logo.ico and Rarest-Minecraft-Ores.exe.
+{0.0.2} Finally i've found a way to incorporate a logo the into an EXE(Rare.exe).
+Once you install the EXE, it will extract into two files. the files are Logo.ico and Rarest-Minecraft-Ores.exe(Open the .exe).
 As always, i'll appreciate when you fork my app, in you README, put @IEYT.

 <h2> Resourses </h2>
 <h5> Profile page (https://github.com/IEYT)